aramarkservicesinc/markoapis/docs/swagger_update_workflow.md

-1. Create a .json version of the file at https://www.convertjson.com/yaml-to-json.htm or using a node.js Shai wrote (yaml2json.js found in Git repo) and put it at oas3/json/.
+1. Create a .json version of the file at https://www.convertjson.com/yaml-to-json.htm or using a node.js script Shai wrote (yaml2json.js found in Git repo) and put it at oas3/json/.

 1. Commit to Github.